ntk148v/til/openstack/openstack-kolla/README.md

-# Research about OpenStack Kolla.
+# Research about OpenStack Kolla